 So, immediately after this rather concerning close-call cannabis caper, we found other places outside the walls of the castle in which to indulge our herbal predilections, so to speak.

 However, we now had another equally concerning and even larger issue to deal with here.
-How the hell were we supposed to rehearse our thermal nuclear rock music without upsetting the neighbors and getting Maggie and the rest of us all in trouble?
+How the hell were we supposed to rehearse our thermal nuclear rock music without upsetting the neighbors and getting Maggi and the rest of us all in trouble?

 So, we came up with our own teen-aged version of a low-budget remodeling plan.
-We explained the whole thing to Maggie in as much detail as we could.
+We explained the whole thing to Maggi in as much detail as we could.
 And being the totally supportive “Band Mom” that she always was to all of us, she agreed to let us try it out.